Cleveland, Mississippi: History

-In 1967, Senators Robert F. Kennedy and Joseph S. Clark Jr. began Senate hearings to assess the effectiveness of the War on Poverty programs.
+In 1967, Senators Robert F. Kennedy and Joseph S. Clark Jr. began Senate hearings to assess the effectiveness of the war on poverty programs.
 The first field hearings were held in Jackson, Mississippi, and the following day Kennedy and Clark set out to visit "pockets of poverty" in the Mississippi Delta.
 They arrived in Cleveland, along with Marian Wright and Peter Edelman, for a tour conducted by Amzie Moore.
 There they observed barefoot, underfed African-American children in tattered clothing, with vacant expressions and distended bellies.
 Kennedy told Edelman that he thought he had seen the worst poverty in the nation in West Virginia, but it paled in comparison to the poverty he observed in Cleveland.

 Most recently, the City of Cleveland and Bolivar County, partnering with DSU, was able to see the realization of the Grammy Museum adjacent to Delta State’s campus.
 It is the most technologically advanced music museum in the world.

 Cleveland is also home to the Railroad Heritage Museum, housing the largest O gauge model layout in the southeast, thousands of railroad artifacts, and a 1941 Illinois Central caboose, all paying tribute to Cleveland's railroad beginnings.
 The Mississippi Delta Chinese Heritage Museum is located on the third floor of the Delta State Archives & Museum.
 The Boo Ferriss Baseball Museum, located beside the DSU baseball stadium, honors the late Red Sox pitcher and Hall of Famer, Boo Ferriss, a Shaw, Miss. native and legendary coach at DSU.
 The Amzie Moore House is the actual home of the late Civil Rights leader, which has been preserved and converted into a museum, paying tribute to his efforts.
 The home has also been designated as a stop on the Freedom Trail.

-Geography and climate
+Geography

+Climate

 Cleveland is located 19 mi southeast of Rosedale and the Mississippi River along Mississippi Highway 8.
 U.S. Route 61 (N-S) and route 8 (E-W) are the main highways serving Cleveland.
 Jones Bayou and the old Illinois Central Railroad pass through the city from south to north.

 According to the United States Census Bureau, the city has a total area of 7.58 sqmi, all land.

 Demographics

 2020 census

-As of the 2020 United States Census, there were 11,199 people, 4,266 households, and 2,611 families residing in the city.
+As of the 2020 United States census, there were 11,199 people, 4,266 households, and 2,611 families residing in the city.